microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

     GLSetup.Get();
     GLSetup.TestField("Bank Account Nos.");
     "No. Series" := GLSetup."Bank Account Nos.";
-    NoSeries.AreRelated(GLSetup."Bank Account Nos.", xRec."No. Series") then
-        "No. Series" := xRec."No. Series"
+    if NoSeries.AreRelated(GLSetup."Bank Account Nos.", xRec."No. Series") then "No. Series" := xRec."No. Series"
     "No." := NoSeries.GetNextNo("No. Series");
 end;